Ketosis Roadblocks Revealed

 Research Insights

 Some studies have shown a strong link between excessive sugar and refined carbohydrateImagine carbohydrates as the body’s primary fuel source, much like gasoline powers a car.
 Refined carbohydrates, however, are like that same gasoline but stripped of its essential additives and refined for a smoother burn.
-This refining process removes the fiber,… Read More consumption and impaired glucose metabolism.
+This refining process removes the fiber, vitamins, and minerals that are naturally present in whole grains,… Read More consumption and impaired glucose metabolism.
 These foods can lead to insulin resistanceInsulin resistance is a condition where your body’s cells become less responsive to the hormone insulin.
-Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as… Read More, making it difficult for cells to absorb glucose, which in turn, can hinder ketone production.
+Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as it should.
+Here’s a breakdown to make it clear: •… Read More, making it difficult for cells to absorb glucose, which in turn, can hinder ketone production.

 Now, let’s dive into the top 25 reasons why you might be struggling with ketone production and high glucose